czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 For instance, you scroll through your company’s social media and in the comments section, something has grabbed your interest.
 You can use that as inspiration for your introduction.

 So you now know what to think about when doing research.
-You might be wondering?
-But **how do you research copywriting?** What tools can I use to begin my research?
+You might also be wondering?
+But how do you research copywriting?
+What tools can I use to begin my research?

 ### **How do research on Google?**